 Requests to Approve

 You can find pending approvals from the cues of the role center or just by searching ‘Requests to Approve’.
-Is in this page where the approver will have to accept or reject the requests that has received.
+Is on this page where the approver will have to accept or reject the requests that have been received.

 But if we reject it, the status will turn to open meaning that this document has been rejected and can´t be posted.
 We can also delegate and the status will remain in ‘Pending Approval’ until somebody accepts or rejects.